soney/interstate/README.md

 * Demo: [euc.from.so](http://euc.from.so)

 ### Building from Scratch
-To build, from scratch, you will need:
+To build from scratch, you will need:

 * [Node.JS/NPM](http://nodejs.org/): A desktop JavaScript evaluator
 * [Grunt](http://gruntjs.com/): A JavaScript task runner